jjpal/jjpal.github.io/bank.md

 text - Credit Number, Region, Country Code,  Country,  Borrower, Credit Status, Currency of Commitment, Project ID, Project Name, Due to IDA,           Exchange Adjustment

 ## **Set-Up**
-I used [Bit.io](http://bit.io/), an online SQL editor - where I was able to upload the World bank data, run the queries, and output the query results.
+I used [Bit.io](http://bit.io/), an online SQL editor.
+I uploaded the World Bank data, ran the queries, and output the results.
 It took a bit of time to load because of the number of rows in the file, so smaller datasets would not take long.

 ## **Analysis**
 To get familiar with the dataset, I ran the query to view all the information by running SELECT * to view all the rows and columns.
-The SQL Editor limits the amount of rows displayed, so for most queries, only about 20 rows are displayed - by adding the LIMIT 20 to the query statement.
+The SQL Editor limits the number of rows displayed, so for most queries, only about 20 rows are displayed - by adding the LIMIT 20 to the query statement.
 ```sql
 --Return all of the table
 SELECT *